comcomist/iiaom/readme.md

-# iiaom - Inner Identifier And Outer Mask
+# iiaom - Inner Identifier And Outer Mask, Crypto Identity for everyone.

-Crypto Identity: It is a hash of an image together with its symmetrically encrypted file being stored in darknet or common server and also in the human's device.
-It is for everyone's use as Inner Identifier And Outer Mask for authenticating human when accountability and/or equality is required, in such cases as democratic applications while bypassing monitoring by law or crime syndicate via government documents. [more..](http://namzezam.wikidot.com/blog:12)
+It is a hash of an image together with its symmetrically encrypted file being stored in  in the human's device and in darknet or common server.
+Is used for authenticating human when accountability and/or equality is required.
+Eg. in democratic applications while bypassing monitoring via government documents by any kind of syndicate. [more..](http://namzezam.wikidot.com/blog:12)

 ## License - Humanitarian AGPL License: